 Non-business use of property

-There are certain rules dealing with situations where a property is used for, or diverted to, a private or non-business use.
+There are certain rules which apply where a property is used for, or diverted to, a private or non-business use.

 Private use is generally the use of an asset for personal purposes.
-An example of private use is where a person uses part of a business premises to live in.
-Non-business use is any use of a business asset that is not for the purposes of the business.
+An example is where a person uses part of a business premises to live in.
+Non-business use is use of a business asset for any purpose other than that of the business.
 The same treatment applies to both private and non-business use.

 The Value-Added Tax (VAT) treatment of non-business use or diversion to non-business use of property, depends on when the property was acquired or developed.
 The VAT treatment of property acquired or developed prior to 1 January 2011, differs from property acquired or developed on or after 1 January 2011.

-For information on the diversion of a property from taxable use to exempt use, pease see the Capital Goods Scheme (CGS).
+For information on the diversion of a property from taxable use to exempt use, please see the Capital Goods Scheme (CGS).

 Further guidance contains more detailed information on the VAT implications of the non-business use, or diversion to non-business use of property.